qu-engineering/aws_ec2_no_emacs_setup/README.md

 git config --global user.name Munair git config --global user.email munair@gmail.com

-exit
-# We need to logout and log back in to enable node

 # Next change into the app directory and get all
 # npm dependencies.
 cd cdoseoul-com